Greetings! I'm here today to help prevent your beloved comic

 This is the exact way I submit books to CBCS or CGC or a convention facilitator.
 I will provide links to everything I have purchased on ebay.
-Always buy your shipping supplies on ebay.
+Always buy your shipping supplies online.
 It's the cheapeast and quickest way to ship your books.